MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-lifecycle.md

 - Using the inbuilt data lifecycle features of each Azure service containing persisted data such as [Azure data lake](/azure/storage/blobs/lifecycle-management-overview).
 This is a great start for moving data to cold and archive tiers but fails to adhere to deleting of data after X amount of time.

 - Integrating data lifecycle as part of an onboarding process to give the application business owners the opportunity to define their data lifecycle policy.
 This process would involve a custom application which would capture key metrics into [metadata standards](govern-metadata-standards.md) per data product.
 Part of the custom process would handle moving data from hot to cold to archive and deleting of data after X amount of time.
-For more information, see [Automation Services](./govern-data-sharing-agreements.md).

 ## Next steps